US election 2020 : All you need to know about the presidential race

 What's happening now?

-Right now, presidential hopefuls are battling for their party's nomination in primary elections ("primaries") across the country.
+Right now, presidential hopefuls are battling for their party's nomination in caucuses and primary elections ("primaries") across the country.

 There's nothing regarding primaries in the US Constitution, so the game play is determined by party and state laws.